 If approved for funding, the amount of funding students receive is contingent upon the average weekly work schedule:

 - For projects/internships that average 10-19 hours per week, the award will be $250 per week

 - For projects/internships that average 20-29 hours per week, the award will be $400 per week

 - For projects/internships that average 30+ hours per week, the award will be $600 per week

-Students selected to receive funding must complete the following:
+Students selected to receive funding must complete the following to receive funding:

-- Pre-internship forms - including a learning contract signed by your supervisor by the end of the first week of your internship/project
+- A learning contract signed by your supervisor by the end of your first week of your internship/project

-- A weekly reflection for the duration of the project/internship beginning June 1 or whenever your experience begins
+- Weekly written reflections for the duration of the project/internship beginning June 6, regardless of when the internship begins

 - Mid-term and final evaluation forms completed by you and your supervisor

 - Service & Social Impact Internship Showcase event in fall 2022

 There's a few ways you can confirm the organization is a nonprofit:

 - Use the Tax Exempt Organization Search Tool on the IRS website